TaishiUeda/SqliteFetcher/README.md

 ## Function to execute query of SQL.

-The main class "Fetcher" has only two function to execute query of SQL.
+The main class "Fetcher" has three function to execute query of SQL.

 1. sf::Fetcher::exec()
     To execute queries and returns result in single struct ExecResult_t.
 2. sf::Fetcher::execSeparate()
     To execute multiple queries and returns result in list of struct std::list<ExecResult_t>.

----

-## Function to fetch selected columns into STL based containers

-One functions to save result of "SELECT" query into ColumnList_t container.

-1. sf::Fetcher::fetchColumn()
+3. sf::Fetcher::fetchColumn()
     To fetch and save output from "SELECT" query into container.